 Services inflation slowed sharply to 1.2 percent from 2.1 percent.
 This was mainly attributable to the decrease in package holiday prices (-9.0 percent).
 Price increases were observed, among other things, for long-distance coach journeys (19.0 percent), services of social facilities (5.1 percent), maintenance and repair of vehicles (4.7 percent) and catering services in restaurants, cafes and the like (2.8 percent).
 Another major factor contributing to the development of service prices was the increase in net rents exclusive of heating expenses (1.4 percent), as households spend a large part of their consumption expenditure on this item.

 On a monthly basis, the consumer price index rose 0.2 percent in May, easing from a 1 percent jump in April.
 This was mainly due to prices of long-distance coach journeys (7.6 percent).
 Prices were also up for motor fuels (4.0 percent), fruit (1.8 percent) and vegetables (0.9 percent).
 Energy costs increased by 1.6 percent.
 In contrast, package holiday prices were down (-2.4 percent).
 In May, passengers paid also less for passenger transport by air (-3.6 percent) and by rail (-1.7 percent) compared with a month earlier.

-The harmonised index of consumer prices rose 1.7 percent from the previous year, the same as in January; and 0.5 percent month-over-month (vs -1 percent in January).
+The harmonised index of consumer prices went up 1.3 percent from the previous year (vs 2.1 percent in April); and 0.3 percent month-over-month (vs 1 percent in April).